core-wg/oscore/draft-ietf-core-object-security.md

 ## Message Binding

-In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCORE binds responses to the request by including the request's ID (Sender ID or Recipient ID) and partial IV in the AAD of the response.
-The server therefore needs to store the request's ID (Sender ID or Recipient ID) and partial IV until all responses have been sent.
+In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCORE binds responses to the request by including the request's ID (Sender ID or Recipient ID) and Partial IV in the AAD of the response.
+The server therefore needs to store the request's ID (Sender ID or Recipient ID) and Partial IV until all responses have been sent.

 ## AEAD Nonce Uniqueness {#nonce-uniqueness}